- Does it cost the recipient to receive messages?

 - Can I use my Virtual SMS Number with Email To SMS?

 To the recipient, an SMS message sent via our system is identical to that sent via a mobile phone.
 The recipient will not know that you have sent your SMS message using our system.
 In most countries around the world it does not cost anything to receive a text message.
-There are a few exceptions, most notable the USA.
+There are a few exceptions, most notably the USA.

-Yes, replies will go to the registered mobile number unless you decide to use your sender ID (see FAQ #3) or dedicated virtual SMS number (see FAQ #32).
+Yes, replies will go to the registered mobile number unless you decide to use a customised sender ID (see FAQ #3) or a dedicated virtual SMS number (see FAQ #32).

 Yes.
 Please note that when using this Sender ID feature you will not be able to receive replies since mobile phones can only reply back to mobile numbers.

 1. Click “Sender ID” from the left-hand menu.

 2. Enter your Sender ID name (you and use between 3 to 11 characters).
 Once selected click “Update”.

 3. Finally, go back to the “New SMS Message” screen and select your Sender ID from the dropdown menu

 A standard SMS message can contain up to 160 characters.
 If you type more than 160 characters you will be charged for 2 or more SMS messages.
 Please only use the following characters in your SMS:

 It depends on which country you are sending your SMS to and which mobile provider the recipient is using.
 Each message will typically cost 1 SMS credit but check the rates on our Pricing and Coverage page first.
 Credits are purchased in “packages”.
 The bigger the package, the less the cost per message is.

 Yes, you can use our service from anywhere in the world to send SMS messages to anywhere in the world.
-However, we only accept registrations from mobile numbers inside the following countries:
+However, we only accept registrations from mobile numbers from the following countries:

 - Hong Kong